Property Tax Resources · Trinity County, Texas

 Trinity County lies in the heart of Deep East Texas, blanketed in pine and hardwood forest.
 Groveton serves as county seat.
 The county’s timber, agriculture, and lakefront recreational property make for a varied appraisal picture — and land values have climbed as buyers from larger cities seek rural property.

-Approximately 45% of protests filed in Trinity County in 2023 resulted in some value reduction.
+748 ARB protests were filed in Trinity County in 2024; 11% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 The numbers are smaller than urban counties, but the principle is the same: your appraisal must reflect reality, and you have the right to demand it does.

 Official CAD site — appraisal notices, exemption applications, and district contact information.